MostafaAnter/SecretNewsClub/README.md

 ## Sponsorship

-**Read You** is a free open source software that benefits from the open source community and every user can enjoy it's full functionality for free, so if you appreciate my current work, you can buy me a cup of coffee.☕️
+**Secret News Club** is a free open source software that benefits from the open source community and every user can enjoy it's full functionality for free, so if you appreciate my current work, you can buy me a cup of coffee.☕️

 [<img src="https://s1.ax1x.com/2023/01/12/pSnHqpQ.png" alt="donate" height="80">](https://ash7.io/sponsor)